Luxury Family Ski Holiday: 6 Resorts Where Comfort Meets the Slopes

 Méribel — Central Position, Family-First Character

 The resort's amenity density is notable.
-Of 158 properties, 140 include a hot tub and 142 feature a sauna, while 93 have a swimming pool.
 For families prioritising après-slope comfort, those numbers translate into genuine choice rather than compromises.

 Méribel's village layout is more compact than Courchevel's multi-altitude spread, which means fewer logistics once you've arrived.
 The Chaudanne lift hub sits at the centre of town, and many chalets in the Altitude and Village neighbourhoods are within walking distance.
 The resort's Olympic Centre houses a public pool, ice rink, and bowling — useful alternatives on rest days or when weather closes the upper lifts.